structuredprediction/structuredprediction.github.io/1_cfp.md

 *  Paper reviewing literature on a specific structure prediction method or application.

 All submissions must follow EMNLP 2016 formatting requirements, and they must be in PDF.
-Papers should be *8 pages* in length.
+Papers should be less than *8 pages* in length.
 References do not count against this limit.
+The page limit serves as a guideline and will not be strictly enforced.
 The official style files are available at
 [Official ACL style files (zip)](http://acl2016.org/files/acl2016.zip)